shom-fr/woom/docs/start.rst

 To setup your workflow:

 #.
 Create a directory that is dedicated to your workflow.
 #.
-Configure your tasks in the :file:`tasks.cfg` file and especially its content and submission specifications.
+Configure your tasks in the :file:`tasks.cfg` file and especially its execution content and submission specifications.
 #.
 Define the needed environments, directory and scheduler specifications in the :file:`host.cfg` file.
 #.
 Configure your workflow in the :file:`workflow.cfg` file, in particular the parameters for generating the job script,
    the cycling and ensemble specifications and in which order tasks are submitted through the stages.